uPortal-Attic/uportal-app-framework/docs/upgrading.md

 At a glance notes for upgrading apps between major versions.

+## 18 to 19

+19 drops the "silent login" feature in favor of detecting when calls to the server are failing for lack of authentication and redirecting through uPortal login setting the `refUrl` parameter to encourage a redirect from uPortal back to the current path when the session is (re-)established.

+`MISC_URLS.loginURL` *must not* have a request parameter on it in 19.
+So, `/portal/Login`, not `/portal/Login?profile=...`.
+Note that an application using the app framework may not need to override `MISC_URLS.loginURL` at all.

 ## 17 to 18

 18.0.0 drops direct instantiation of Google Analytics in favor of hard-coded